danvratil/dvratilcz/content/post/2020-05-02-march-and-april-in-kde-pim/index.md

 Volker has [improved the look and feel of the "HTML Content" and "External References" warnings in emails][D27761].

-![Improved look and feel of the "HTML Content" and "External References" warnings][img-kmail-improved-warnings-look]
+{{< figure src="images/kmail-improved-warnings.png" alt="Improved look and feel of the 'HTML Content' and 'External References' warnings" >}}

 As the [Libre Avatar service has come back from the dead a while ago][libravatar-fedora], so did now the support for it in KMail.
 The 'Export to PDF' feature which we introduced in the previous report